wrast/cna-iaas-smoke-test/README.md

 # Validate

-Even when the pipeline executes successfully and shows green, you should double-check the output of the `run_test` tasks to be sure the hosts are able to connect to each other.
+Even when the pipeline executes successfully and shows green, you should double-check the output of the `run_test1` and `run_test2` tasks to be sure the hosts are able to connect to each other.

 As of the writing of this document, the pipeline itself does not contain any validation of the `IaaSSmokeTest` output to make sure connectivity was successful.
 Hopefully a future version will add it.